Disclaimer & Sources

 I know saying "Hang in there" is a bit overused, so what I will say to you is this—

 Please don't give up.
 Whether you are still stuck, have left, been left, or if you are choosing to stay with your abuser.. you deserve support.
 You deserve to understand what you are going through.
 You deserve to validate yourself and not let an unwell partner destroy everything beautiful that makes you yourself.
 No matter your situation, please don't forget that you deserve kindness, acceptance, and respect.
 You are worth loving.
-You deserve stability and peace.
-I hope you find it soon.
+You deserve stability and peace; I hope you find it.

 Useful Links & Sources